BOCK-CHAIN/GolligogFlutterUI/README.md

-# Golligog Flutter UI
+# Golligog Flutter UI (iOS)

 A modern, privacy-focused search engine application built with Flutter, featuring user authentication and a clean, intuitive interface inspired by popular search engines.
+This guide focuses on running and building the app for **iOS**.

 ## Features